 Armour-Geddon 2: Codename Hellfire. – In-house.
 1994.

-AG2CH was a major jump up from the first game yet it held it’s roots very closely so it never felt like it was alienating it.
+AG2CH was a major jump up from the first game yet it never forgot where it came from so it never felt like it was alienating it.
 Lots of new features were added and the entire system was redefined.

 Verdict: Awesome intro, boring “1994” box design, great game.